France boosts say on GE bid for Alstom with takeover law

 The French government had not given any hint it was considering such a measure.
 It comes 10 days ahead of European Parliament elections in which President Francois Hollande's Socialists are expected to do badly due to a failure to tackle unemployment, and where the National Front - campaigning on a protectionist, anti-EU platform - is set to score big gains.

-It also comes amid mounting concerns in other countries against foreign takeovers, with lawmakers in both Britain and Sweden expressing opposition to U.S. drugmaker Pfizer's attempts to buy rival AstraZeneca.
+It also comes amid mounting concerns in other countries against foreign takeovers, with lawmakers in both Britain and Sweden expressing opposition to U.S. drugmaker Pfizer's (PFE.N) attempts to buy rival AstraZeneca (AZN.L).

 Alstom has given itself until the end of the month to review its options.
 It was not immediately available for comment.